LaravelDaily/course-react-parking/docs/Lesson 9 - Authentication.md

 )
 ```

-4. To work with `localStorage` we are going to need the `react-use-storage` package to store token in the client application.
+4. To work with `localStorage` we are going to need the `react-use-storage` package to store the token in the client application.

 Enter the following command in your shell.